JDeasley/Measuring_SWENG/README.md

 Software Engineering module Measuring Software Engineering project repo.

 ## Usage
+Once setup has been completed and the app started, the app can be found on `localhost:5000` in your web browser.

-Once setup has been completed, usage is as simple as typing in your desired repo to the search bar in the top right corner of the webapp.
+Usage is as simple as typing in your desired repo to the search bar in the top right corner of the webapp.

 ## Setup
 I have made my visualisation through a webapp using Flask, which builds a webapp using Python code.